peterlavey/alacarte/docs/plan.md

     - Create the "Canvas" to display file content.
     - Create the History sidebar to list past interactions.
     - *Relates to Requirements: 4*
+- **3.5 Intelligent Home Page**
+    - Implement a Home page that automatically resolves content based on location or prompts for QR scan.
+    - *Relates to Requirements: 1, 2*

 ## Phase 4: Polish & Verification (Priority: Low)
 **Goal:** Ensure usability, error handling, and responsiveness.